raws/dotfiles/README.md

 ## Usage

 To get set up, [install Homebrew](https://brew.sh) and then run `bin/install-dotfiles`.
+It symlinks dotfiles into `$HOME`, and uses [Homebrew Bundle](https://github.com/Homebrew/homebrew-bundle) to install some common software, declared in `Brewfile`.
 It's idempotent and won't clobber anything that already exists, so it's safe to run multiple times.

 ```
 $ bin/install-dotfiles